johannesvollmer/regex-nodes/README.md

 - Load existing regular expressions as Node graph for easier analyzing and visualization
 - Use the generated expression in Javascript
 - See effects of the regular expression live using a customizable example text
-- Coming Soon: Reuse existing patterns by utilizing Node groups
+- Coming Soon: Reuse common patterns to not spend time reinventing the regex wheel

 # Build